fhamborg/news-please/README.md

 ### Crawl other pages

-Of course, you want to crawl other websites.
-Simply go into the [`sitelist.hjson`](https://github.com/fhamborg/news-please/wiki/user-guide#sitelisthjson) file and add the root URLs of the news outlets' web pages of your choice.
+Most likely, you will not want to crawl from the websites provided in our example configuration.
+Simply head ofer to the [`sitelist.hjson`](https://github.com/fhamborg/news-please/wiki/user-guide#sitelisthjson) file and add the root URLs of the news outlets' web pages of your choice.

 ### ElasticSearch